Cloud Adoption Transforming Physical Security

 Through the cloud platform, we can oversee and manage security equipment remotely, eliminating the need for on-site visits.
 This capability is particularly advantageous for businesses that operate across multiple regions or have distributed locations, as it helps reduce labor and time costs while enhancing overall work efficiency.

-Going back to the data from the survey: Significantly, 70% of respondents anticipate raising their expenditures on physical security systems in 2025.
-This trend corresponds with the fact that 75% of security leaders intend to migrate to cloud solutions within the next year, and over 90% aim to finalize this transition within the following 18 months.
+Going back to the results from the survey: 7 out of 10 of respondents anticipate raising their expenditures on physical security systems in 2025.
+This trend corresponds with the fact that 75% of security leaders intend to migrate to cloud solutions within the next year, and the majority of them aim to finalize this transition within the following 18 months.
 This urgency underscores the critical need to modernize physical security infrastructures.

 Cloud technology provides numerous advantages compared to on-premises systems, including flexibility, scalability, enhanced security, ease of maintenance, and future-proofing.
 However, not all cloud camera solutions are created equal.
 While some traditional systems may be retrofitted to accommodate cloud technology, fully integrated end-to-end systems—where the NVR, VMS, and camera functionalities are available out-of-the-box without the need for additional integration—lead to a more advanced, scalable, and adaptable security solution.